elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Hung like a sign above France, I do not weep ...
-I call.
+I call upon.

 - {:.sp} The Guard Man.